Skip to main content

 Indicators: Coastal Waters

 • What are the trends in the extent and condition of coastal waters and their effects on human health and the environment?
-Indicators in this report present data for waters that are generally within 3 miles of the coastline (except the Hypoxia in Gulf of Mexico and Long Island Sound indicator).
+Indicators in this report present data for waters that are generally within 3 miles of the coastline (except the Hypoxia in Gulf of America and Long Island Sound indicator).

 • Coastal Benthic Communities